NadiaPrasetyo/mRNA_Target_Selection/README.md

 ### 3. `fetch_sequences_Uniprot.py`
 **Description:**
 Fetches protein sequence and metadata from UniProt for each antigen in the compiled antigen list.
-Produces a CSV with detailed protein information.
+- Reads a compiled antigen CSV file containing antigen names, gene names, and UniProt IDs.
+- Queries the UniProt API to fetch full protein information including sequence, function, domains, and features.
+- Compiles and saves the protein data into a new CSV file.

 **Usage:**
 ```bash